 The STBA’s activities include research and training to increase understanding in all parts of the construction industry, general public and in government regarding the optimal approaches to traditional buildings.

-The Sustainable Development Foundation is currently working on its next Grand Challenge, with a focus on encouraging a collaborative, strategic approach to the UK’s retrofit challenge.
-The SDF is working with other thought leaders to determine how a collective approach can be developed to the retrofit of existing buildings across the whole of the UK, possibly in the form of a National Retrofit Task Force, a National Retrofit Centre, or similar.
+The Sustainable Development Foundation is currently working on its next Grand Challenge, with a focus on encouraging a collaborative approach to the skills needed to deliver high performance sustainable buidings.
+The SDF is working with other sector leaders to develop a Sustainable Buildings Academy that will provide access to a multitude of high performance training resources.